South Lotts: Buildings

 The South Lotts includes the area south of Gordon Street which has been developed by an Irish property developer (now in receivership) into an area called The Gasworks.
 It includes a flat complex as well as the home of Google's European headquarters in the Gasworks House and Gordon House - along with the Google Docks (previously the Montevetro) building, Dublin's tallest commercial building - across Barrow Street in the Grand Canal Dock area.

 The flat complex includes the Alliance building - originally a gasometer, converted into a block of apartments.
 The building was owned by Liam Carroll's Zoe Developments originally, but the company went into receivership.
 Forty of the apartments were sold but none of those who paid deposits went on to sign contracts and many left as they realised the apartments were overpriced.
 Zoe Developments applied for and received permission from Dublin City Council to convert the building into a hotel, but it shortly turned out that a combination of too many hotel rooms and price-cutting meant there was no market for that either.

 South Lotts is known more as the area of single and double-storey terraced houses which were built between 1890 and 1910 to house the dockers working locally.
 The area was developed by James Beckett.
-The two-storied dwellings are typically red-bricked, two up, two down terraced houses with a small back yard.
+The two-storied dwellings are typically red-bricked, two up, two down terraced houses with a small backyard.
 They are fronted directly onto the footpath.

 The two up two down houses were built in the Belfast style with two rooms upstairs and two rooms downstairs.
 The houses have two upstairs windows and a single larger window downstairs overlooking the street.
-The lavatory was built within the back yard when built at first.
+The lavatory was built within the backyard when built at first.
 The facades are red bricked with blonde bricks around the door and windows.

 Some of the houses in the area were built without the blonde bricks, however, the decoration is with granite support plinths above the windows and doors.
 Each house originally contained a large fireplace in the front room downstairs and a smaller cast iron fireplace in the upstairs front and back rooms.
 Between the houses are older reclaimed bricks.
 Those bricks are believed to have been reclaimed from brick houses knocked down elsewhere in Dublin.

-The single storied houses are at the west end of South Lotts.
+The single-storied houses are at the west end of South Lotts.
 Many have been converted to include a second storey, mostly not visible from the street.

 A number of commercial businesses operate in the South Lotts area including Ringsend's post office (inside the Eurospar on Barrow Street), coffee shops, a sandwich bar and a beauty salon.